shnypav/learn_dutch/A2_LEVEL_OPTIMIZATION.md

 - Maximum 8-10 words
 - Present tense when possible
-- Everyday context (not technical or complex topics) Return ONLY the sentence, nothing else.`
+- Everyday context (not technical or complex topics) Return ONLY the sentence, nothing else.`;
 ```

 ### 3. **Complexity Filter**